Straumleaf/netatmo-sensors/README.md

 # netatmo-sensors
-CLI utility which is reading and printing current Netatmo Weather Station telemetry Its work based on lnetatmo library: https://github.com/philippelt/netatmo-api-python
+CLI utility which is reading and printing current Netatmo Weather Station telemetry.
+Its work based on lnetatmo library: https://github.com/philippelt/netatmo-api-python

 ## Work in progress